-If you believe any rule or regulation of the Securities and Exchange Commission, or provision of Federal law related to fraud against shareholders is being violated, you cannot be subjected to retaliation, if you work for a publicly traded company, because you:
+If an employee believes any rule or regulation of the Securities and Exchange Commission, or provision of Federal law related to fraud against shareholders is being violated, that employee cannot be subjected to retaliation, if he or she works for a publicly traded company, because the employee:

-When the information or assistance is provided to a Federal regulatory or law enforcement agency, any Member of Congress or committee of Congressor, or the investigation is conducted by a person with supervisory authority over the employee (or such other person working for the employer who has the authority to investigate, discover, or terminate misconduct).
+when the information or assistance is provided to a Federal regulatory or law enforcement agency, any Member of Congress or committee of Congress, or the investigation is conducted by a person with supervisory authority over the employee (or such other person working for the employer who has the authority to investigate, discover, or terminate misconduct).

-- Filed, or cause to be filed, testified, participated in, or otherwise assisted in a proceeding filed or about to be filed, with any knowledge of the employer, relating to an alleged violation of section 1341, 1343, 1344, or 1348, any rule or regulation of the Securities and Exchange Commission, or any provision of Federal law relating to fraud against shareholders.
+- The employee filed, or cause to be filed, testified, participated in, or otherwise assisted in a proceeding filed or about to be filed, with any knowledge of the employer, relating to an alleged violation of section 1341, 1343, 1344, or 1348, any rule or regulation of the Securities and Exchange Commission, or any provision of Federal law relating to fraud against shareholders.

 An individual has 90 days from the date of the violation to initiate a claim under the Sarbanes Oxley Act (SOX).